Fight Fire with Fire: Combating Adversarial Patch Attacks using Pattern-randomized Defensive Patches: Methodology

 \section{Methodology}

+\revbegin{A}{7} \hjj{ Generally, given an input image $x$ and a target object detector model $O$, the defensive patches take effect as follows.
+We first determine the bounding boxes around target objects of interest (TOIs) that are potentially suppressed by adversarial patches from the model output $O(x)$.
+Then a canary $c$ or a woodpecker $w$ is placed near each identified bounding box, forming augmented input $x+c$ or $x+w$.
+If $c$ is not correctly detected in $O(x+c)$ or any new TOI is found in $O(x+w)$, the original input $x$ is deemed adversarial. } \revend{A}{7}

-Canary and woodpecker patches are generated by optimizing an initial object on a batch of adversarial and benign images.
-In the process of generating the defensive patches, we will employ different initial objects, target classes, and placement locations for various randomization deployment patterns respectively, to prepare corresponding canary and woodpecker objects.
+Generating canary and woodpecker patches is done by optimizing an initial object on a batch of adversarial and benign images.
+In this study, we generate each defensive patch for a target object class of interest, e.g., \textit{person}.
+We will employ different initial objects and placement positions, to prepare corresponding canary and woodpecker objects for enforcing various randomization-based deployment patterns.